Frequently Asked Questions

 Every postpartum doula’s offerings are slightly different, but they typically include:

-• providing you with companionship and emotional support in whatever form you need (e.g. active listening or simply sharing a cup of tea!);
+providing you with companionship and emotional support in whatever form you need (e.g. active listening or simply sharing a cup of tea!); and

 Ultimately, as your postpartum doula, my role is to help you navigate life after having a baby and recreate the magic of the ‘village support’ that we seem to have lost.